nathanrhead/code-challenges/leetcode/june-2021/day2/readme.md

 Stretch Goal: solve the problem using O(s2.length) space.

+### Big O

+Space complexity: \mathcal{O}(m \cdot n)O(m⋅n) to keep double array memo.

+* Space: O(1) for the variable created to hold the answer.

+* Time: O(m * n), m = s1.length, n = s2.length

 ### ![whiteboard]()

 ## Sources

 This one-function solution is based on that of Leetcode's approach 2 of four.
-While the two-function leetcode solution had a memoization feature that maintained a record of which letters had been visited, stored in a 2d array, it turns out that that feature was unnecessary for this challenge.
+While the two-function leetcode solution had a memoization feature that maintained a record of which letters had been visited, stored in a 2d array, it turns out that that feature was unnecessary for this challenge, reducing big O for space from O(m * n) to O(1).
 The solution, as presented here, passed all 104 tests without the memoization feature.